-Students in this carefully designed program enroll in 36 credit hours of graduate coursework that includes 30 hours of core courses and six hours of guided electives.
+Students in this carefully designed program enroll in 36 credit hours of graduate coursework that includes 27 hours of core courses and 9 hours from a single program option.

 This program is an online program.
 All MBA graduate-level courses are offered in an eight-week format on a rotation basis.